RENCI-NRIG/CICI-SAFE/readme.txt

       c) Chameleon slice advertises its ip prefixes in the same way as ExoGENI slice does
       d) Chameleon node set up routing table when it wants to talk with exogeni slices in different subnets

-NOTE: Now we have "-n" option for sdx server, which is DISABLE SAFE AUTHORIZATION
+NOTE: Now we have "-n" option for sdx server and both clients, which can be used to DISABLE SAFE AUTHORIZATION